lemontree0905/Udacity_Project_A-B-Testing/README.md

 ## Measuring Variability
 For each metric selected as an evaluation metric, we estimate its standard deviation analytically.
-Given a sample size of 5000 cookies visiting the course overview page, the standard deviations are as follows:
+Given a sample size of 5000 cookies visiting the course overview page, the standard deviations are as follows (Recall that the standard deviation is defined as $\simga=\sqrt(p*(1-p)/n)$ with n the sample size):

 |Evaluation Metric| Standard Deviation
 | --- | --- |
 |Gross Conversion | 0.0202
 |Net Conversion |	0.0156

 The analytic estimates would be comparable to the the empirical variability as for the metrics we choose the unit of diversion is equal to the unit of analysis.